On the differential geometry of numerical schemes and weak solutions of functional equations: Introduction

-In section 4, we finally show that part of the classical hypothesis of classical (smooth) implicit functions theorems can be relaxed focusing on the diffeology of Cauchy sequences instead of starting with strong estimates on the considered functions.
-We concentrate on an implicit function theorem on ILB sequences of Banach spaces $(E_i)$ and $(F_i)$ and smooth maps $f_i: O_i \subset E_i \times Fi \rightarrow F_i.$ Uniform estimates on the family $f_i$ are not necessary to define a diffeological domain $D\subset \bigcap_{i \in \N } O_i$ and a smooth map $u : D \rightarrow \bigcap_{i \in \N}F_i$ such that $\forall i \in \N, f_i(x,u(x))=0.$ Then, we discuss on the interest of Nash-Moser estimates, or bornological estimates, in order to give some ``control'' on the domain $D.$ We finish with a corresponding ``free of estimates'' Fr\"obenius theorem, again with the only help of rewritten classical proofs.
+In section \ref{4}, we show that part of the classical hypothesis of classical (smooth) implicit functions theorems can be relaxed {{} by introducing} the diffeology of Cauchy sequences {{} in the topological approach initiated in \cite{Ma2020-1} where the choice to reduce the domain $D$ of the implicit function is made} instead of starting with strong estimates on the considered functions {{} in order to control better the nature of $D.$} We concentrate on an implicit function theorem on ILB sequences of Banach spaces $(E_i)$ and $(F_i)$ and smooth maps $f_i: O_i \subset E_i \times F_i \rightarrow F_i.$ {{} As in \cite{Ma2020-1},} uniform estimates on the family $f_i$ are not necessary to define a diffeological domain $D\subset \bigcap_{i \in \N } O_i$ and a smooth map $u : D \rightarrow \bigcap_{i \in \N}F_i$ such that $\forall i \in \N, f_i(x,u(x))=0.$ We finish with a corresponding ``free of estimates'' Fr\"obenius theorem, again with the only help of rewritten classical proofs.

+In section \ref{5}, we show how one of the most classical numerical methods, namely the finite elements method for the Dirichlet problem, fits with our setting.
+For the equation $\Delta u = f,$ with Dirichlet conditions at the border, we define the set of parameters as composed by the possible functions $f$ and the set of triangulations $\mathcal{T}.$ Smoothness of the solution $u$ on $f$ is already known, but we show here that the sequence $(u_n)$ of approximations of $u$ through the finite element method is smooth for the Cauchy diffeology, with respect to the chosen triangulation and the function $f.$ For this purpose, the adapted differential geometry of the space of {{}triangulations} is described in terms of diffeologies.